Kashidvishal/Docker/README.md

 # Docker

-In this project we see that simple flask container run by the base image also using port mapping
+In this project we see that simple flask container run by the base image (Docker image) also using port mapping